 The Faculty is made at the moment has one department but runs 2 degree programmes, 1 postgraduate programme and 2 certificate programmes.
 They are:

 - a) Department of Education - i.
-Bachelor of Education in Basic Education - ii.
-Bachelor of Education in Early Childhood Education - iii.
-Post Graduate Certificate in Education - iv.
-Diploma In Education - v.
+Bachelor of Education in Basic Education ii.Bachelor of Education in Early Childhood v.
 Certificate In Early Childhood Education